 But if conditions go awry, you’ve got an asset in your possession with a 5,000-year history of value and marketability.

 So, if you’re concerned about perpetual money printing and coming inflation, consider buying and holding physical precious metals — the original inflation hedge.

 Cryptocurrencies: The digital inflation hedge

-At Sovereign Man, we’re not fanatics for precious metals or cryptocurrencies.
+At Sovereign Research, we’re not fanatics for precious metals or cryptocurrencies.